npm/rfcs/accepted/0000-validate-signatures.md

      requirement for 3rd party tools (Keybase CLI)

-To make signature verification easy, we'll introduce a new CLI command `verify-signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from registry.npmjs.org.
+To make signature verification easy, we'll introduce a new CLI command `audit signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from registry.npmjs.org.
 It works on the current install (`node_modules`), and checks all direct and transitive dependencies.

-The aim is for this command to plug into users build workflows after `npm ci/npm install` and block builds with invalid signatures.
+The aim is for this command to plug into users build workflows after `npm ci/npm install` and block builds with invalid registry signatures.

 The proposed command is standalone but the behaviour could be folded into `npm install` or `audit` in the future, once we're confident validation is performant